npmcdn-to-unpkg-bot/data-viewer/README.md

 uses several different technologies: NodeJs, Express, MongoDB, Mongoose, JADE templates, JQuery, BootStrap, log4js logging...
 Application internal interfaces are implemented as REST services.

+You need MongoDB databse to run this system.
+Follow these instructions:
+1. Create a new MongoDB database
+2. Insert demo material into db: systems, menuitems and functions.
+These are dumped as JSON in directory /DEMO-database.
+3. Copy file ./config.json_TEMPLATE to new name: ./config.json
+4. Edit config.json and add your MongoDB database address.

+After configuring database you are ready to lauch server: npm start